margotstern/Creative-Embedded-Systems/README.md

 ## Dowload and Upload Code
 1. To Download the code: `git clone https://github.com/margotstern/Creative-Embedded-Systems.git`
 2. Open the file `module2.ino` in the Arduino IDE and select Upload
-3. Opem the file `solarSystem.pde` in Processing IDE and select Run
+3. Open the file `solarSystem.pde` in Processing IDE and select Run
 4. Interact with the joystick and enjoy :)

 ![Getting Warmer Art Display](https://i.imgur.com/2sMuSdh.jpg)